afdmeter/afdmeter/README.md

 ## Acknowledgements

-I would like to extend my gratitude to the developers of the following open-source software, which made this project possible:
+We would like to extend our gratitude to the developers of the following open-source software, which made this project possible:

 - [QGIS](https://qgis.org) - A free and open-source Geographic Information System.
 - [qgis2web](https://github.com/tomchadwin/qgis2web) - A QGIS plugin to export maps to web formats.